materialsvirtuallab/matgenb/README.md

+Visit the [Github Pages](http://matgenb.materialsvirtuallab.org) for a nicely formatted HTML page and notebook search functionality.

 # Introduction

-The webpage of this repo is at http://matgenb.materialsvirtuallab.org.
-Go there if you prefer a nicely formatted HTML page and notebook search functionality.
-This README is provided for developers who wish to contribute to the documentation.

-This Github Pages is started by the [Materials Virtual Lab](http://www.materialsvirtuallab.org) as a useful collection of Jupyter notebooks that demonstrate the utilization of open-source codes for the study of materials science.
+This repo is started by the [Materials Virtual Lab](http://www.materialsvirtuallab.org) as a useful collection of Jupyter notebooks that demonstrate the utilization of open-source codes for the study of materials science.

 We frequently get requests (from students, postdocs, collaborators, or just general users) for example codes that demonstrate various capabilities in the open-source software we maintain and contribute to, such as the Materials Project software stack comprising [Python Materials Genomics (pymatgen)](http://www.pymatgen.org), [Custodian](https://materialsproject.github.io/custodian/), and [Fireworks](https://pythonhosted.org/FireWorks/).
 This repo is a start at building a more sustainable path towards sharing of code examples.